 A Special Son

-Tammy (Tracy Nelson - The Wrong Child) and her mother Lucille (Patty Duke - Grave Secrets: The Legacy of Hilltop Drive) have had a difficult relationship and she is not alone as her brother and sister have also struggled with their pushy mother who likes to get her own way.
+Tammy (Tracy Nelson - The Wrong Child) and her mother, Lucille (Patty Duke - Grave Secrets: The Legacy of Hilltop Drive), have had a difficult relationship and she is not alone as her brother and sister have also struggled with Lulle's puchy nature, who likes to get her own way.
 But with Tammy expecting twins Lucille hopes it will bring them closer together.
-When Tammy goes through a difficult labour with one of the babies being born with Down Syndrome things turn out differently.
-Having tried to be a mother to both children Tammy and her husband decide it is too much for them to cope with and they take the tough decision to put the child with Down Syndrome in with a family who specializes in raising children who need extra care.
-But in doing so it enrages Lucille who decides to fight and try to block the adoption of her grandchild leading to the family becoming even more divided.
+But things turn out differently when Tammy endures a difficult labour with one of the babies being born with Down Syndrome.
+Having tried to be a mother to both children Tammy and her husband decide it is too much for them to cope with and make the tough choice to put the child with Down Syndrome in with a family who specialize in raising children who need extra care and attention.
+But in doing so it enrages Lucille who decides to fight and try to block the adoption of her grandchild, leading to the family becoming even more divided.

-What this all boils down to is that "No Child of Mine" is another one of those TV movies which whilst not perfect thrive on a well written story and two above average performances with Patty Duke and Tracy Nelson making the movie engrossing.
+What this all boils down to is that "No Child of Mine" is another one of those TV movies which whilst not perfect thrive on a well written story and two above average performances with Patty Duke and Tracy Nelson making it an engrossing movie.